What Happens if You Total a Leased Car?

 When is an at-fault driver responsible for paying your excess costs and expenses?

 Nevada is a modified comparative negligence state, meaning you can sue a negligent driver if you were not more than 50% responsible for causing the accident.
-If there is any possibility that the at-fault driver will argue that you are also liable, retain a Las Vegas Car accident attorney to protect your interests and to fight back against claims that your negligence contributed to the accident.
+If there is any possibility that the at-fault driver will argue that you are also liable, retain a Las Vegas car accident attorney to protect your interests and to fight back against claims that your negligence contributed to the accident.

 What should you do after you are involved in an accident with your leased car?